Rachel Cameron: Career

-Back in Melbourne in July 1940 Borovansky started to present his pupils to Melbourne audiences, usually in aid of the many war charity appeals.
+Back in Melbourne in July 1940, Borovansky started to present his pupils to Melbourne audiences, usually in aid of the many war charity appeals.
 There were also monthly weekend programmes, often under the auspices of the Melbourne Ballet Club, which used a small stage set up in the Borovansky studio.
 Cameron soon discovered that despite performing publicly and being treated by Borovansky as if they were professionals, they were not paid.
 As a Borovansky historian has observed, there were limited opportunities for dancers to perform "so they tended to look on these unpaid events as a way of displaying their talents".
 But she further observes that as few journalists were employed by newspapers to write about ballet, and the charity events were "usually covered from a social angle, focussing on fashion and status, the artistic ability of the performers was rather inconsequential" and the dancers were rarely acknowledged for their unpaid appearances or their talent.
-As well as public performances, work also began on preparing a first full-scale ballet, Autumn Leaves, and other works like Vltava, Pas Classique and L’Amour Ridicule.
+As well as public performances, work also began on preparing a first full-scale ballet, Autumn Leaves, and other works like Vltava, Pas Classique and L'Amour Ridicule.

-The Borovansky Australian Ballet Company
+Borovansky Australian Ballet Company

 With increasing public acclaim and the growing maturity of his leading students, Borovansky established the Australian Ballet Company, whose first staging was a successful two-night season at the Comedy Theatre in Melbourne in December 1940.
 Cameron was picked out by The Age newspaper for her excellence in the Pavlova role of the Chrysanthemum alongside Serge Bousloff in Autumn Leaves.

 Cameron, fast developing her powers, was now one of Borovansky's leading dancers and considered to be highly promising.
 She was "highly sensitive, lyrical and musical", though it was also said her line was "a little short for a truly classical dancer".
 But despite her growing success she despaired at times of a professional career.
 Cameron's training "cost a lot of money and there was little likelihood at that early stage of getting any of it back in payment for performances".
 On 31 March 1941, in search of funds and without Borovansky's permission, she performed with a fellow student for a fee at the Melbourne University Bal Masque.
 They appeared as "Rachel Cameron and Laurie Rentoul: Danse Espagnol".

 When he heard of it, Borovansky's rage was directed at Cameron with full force.
 He summoned everyone in the studio to the main classroom and called Cameron into the middle of the room.
 He railed at her that she had gone against his wishes, lowered his standards and performed in a very bad way.
-"I don’t want to see you again, ever!" he concluded.
-"We couldn’t possibly permit you to continue working with us."
+"I don't want to see you again, ever!" he concluded.
+"We couldn't possibly permit you to continue working with us."
 Cameron, angry and humiliated, left the building in tears.
 She was never to return.